 Eggs are remarkable cells that not only provide the maternal genetic contribution to a new organism but also supply the embryo with the raw materials it needs for development and survival.
 Oogenesis (egg development) occurs within the female ovary and requires close association and communication among all ovarian cells including the developing eggs.
 In addition to their direct role in egg development, the ovarian cells also mediate the hormonal signals that regulate egg growth and ovulation.
 How do the ovarian cells maintain contact/communication with the egg?
 How are the hormonal signals transduced from the ovarian cells to the egg?
 How do the ovarian cells "let go" of the egg at ovulation?
+How does the environment affect these processes?
 I am interested in exploring these questions and I am particularly interested in applying molecular biological techniques to investigate these cellular interactions during egg development.

-The second system we use involves livebearing fishes (Family Poeciliidae).
+The second system we study is livebearing fishes (Family Poeciliidae).
 These organisms offer the opportunity to study ovarian cell/"egg" interactions "post-ovulation."
 In all livebearing poeciliids, embryonic development takes place within the ovary.
 Although the embryos are nourished by egg yolk, some species exhibit maternal transfer of nutrients to the offspring.
 We are characterizing the cellular interactions within the ovary of livebearing fish at the molecular level and compare these interactions in species that provision the embryos during development with those species that rely on yolk as a nutrition source.
 These projects are of particular interest given that environmental conditions may play a role in nutrient transfer within these species.